monya217/AMEXLearn/README.md

     # or
     yarn start
     ```
-2. Open your browser and navigate to `http://localhost:3000` to view the application.
+2. Open your browser and navigate to localhost to view the application.

 ## 📜 License